Wildlife of the Gambia: Flora

 The vegetation of the Gambia is mostly savanna in the upland areas, inland swamp in the low-lying areas, and mangrove swamp along the banks of the lower Gambia River.
 The country is almost devoid of true forest cover, the most forested area being the Bijo Forest.
 Nonetheless, it is biologically rich, with an estimated 11,600 plant species many of which are used for medicinal purposes.
 Many plants are grown for food.
 The cassava (Manihot esculenta) was brought to the Gambia by the Portuguese between the 17th and 18th centuries.
-It grows up to 4 metres high and is a staple of the national diet, with each person consuming an average of 100 kg per annum in 2002 according to the Food and Agriculture Organization.
+It grows up to 4 m high and is a staple of the national diet, with each person consuming an average of 100 kg per annum in 2002 according to the Food and Agriculture Organization.
 Coastal inland forest comprises part of Bijilo Forest Park, Abuko Nature Reserve, Pirang Forest Park, and the River Gambia National Park.

 The gummy Combretum glutinosum, Combretum micranthum, Combretum paniculatum and Combretum racemosum are common shrubs in the savanna areas of the country.
 Combretum paniculatum may be found on the edges of the forests in the north of the country.
 These plants usually have red petals and the Combretum racemosum has red 4-part flowers, but with inflorescence rimmed by white bracts.